bantolov/RhetosWorkshop/Day7/day7.md

 ## Unit testing

-Principles and techniques for developing unit tests on Rhetos applications with Visual Studio Unit Testing Framework.
+Principles and techniques for developing unit tests on Rhetos apps with Visual Studio Unit Testing Framework.

 Documentation: